amrithaws/deploying-app/README.md

-  as we have launched the 2 servers with the 2 images now inorder to talk to private subnets we need our pem file to copy pem file from desktop to ec2 instance we can do it via Winscp now ssh into private server which is netflix-homepage through >>>> ssh -i jenkins.pem ubuntu@10.1.3.38>>>> which is your netflix home page private address. now check if apache2 is active or not as we have configured befor to command is sudo systemctl status apache2 come out of the private server via logout command come to the public subnet public server
+  as we have launched the 2 servers with the 2 images now inorder to talk to private subnets we need our pem file to copy pem file from desktop to ec2 instance we can do it via Winscp now ssh into private server which is netflix-homepage through >>>> ssh -i jenkins.pem ubuntu@10.1.3.38>>>> which is your netflix home page private address. now check if apache2 is active or not as we have configured befor to check command is sudo systemctl status apache2 come out of the private server via logout command come to the public subnet public server againg ssh into private server which is netflix-streaming through >>>> ssh -i jenkins.pem ubuntu@10.1.4.85>>>> which is your netflix home page private address. now check if apache2 is active or not as we have configured befor. tocheck command is sudo systemctl status apache2